heygrady/blog/pages/2017-07-02-deploying-travis/index.md

 ### Add firebase deploy token for Travis
 In order for Travis to deploy on your behalf you need to generate a [Firebase CI token](https://github.com/firebase/firebase-tools#using-with-ci-systems) for [use with Travis](https://docs.travis-ci.com/user/deployment/firebase/#Generating-your-Firebase-token).

 Running the following script will force you to log in.
 Then it will output a token in the terminal.
-This should be a secret token -- anyone who can see your token can deploy as you.
+This should be a secret token -- anyone who knows your token can deploy as you.

 ```bash
 firebase login:ci